dwSize-PE/dwSize-PE/README.md

 🚀 I focus on systems that analyze video streams and images to detect patterns, behaviors, and solve real-world problems.
 🔍 My work includes object detection, movement analysis, and behavior modeling.
 💡 Passionate about connecting AI models with practical applications.
+🎮 In my free time, I enjoy working on game development.

 ---